-As the Design Lead at HackQuest, I owned the end-to-end UX and UI design of the product.
-Working closely with a graphic designer and the engineering team, I translated complex product requirements into high-fidelity, responsive designs that supported rapid iteration while maintaining long-term consistency and scalability.
+As Design Lead, I owned the end-to-end UX and UI of the platform, working closely with designers and engineers to turn complex requirements into scalable, high-fidelity, responsive designs.

 Status